Guide to Becoming a Master-Generalist

 166+ pounds –> 24kg

-Kettlebell Ultimate is the counterpart to Kettlebell Super, a 14 Day Challenge based on strength and mobility.
-Be strong as a gorilla, pliable as a monkey.
+Kettlebell Ultimate is the counterpart to Kettlebell Super, a 14 Day Challenge based on increasing absolute strength and power.

-Focus: Strength and mobility through kettlebell ladders, chains, accumulation sets, and “flash-finisher.”
+Focus: Strength and power through kettlebell ladders, chains, accumulation sets, and “flash-finisher.”

 Test: The Grinder